aptise/peter_sslers/README.md

 Peter offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.

-Peter combines an ACME v1 client designed to operate against the LetsEncrypt v1 service, alongside tools designed to manage & deploy certificates.
+Peter combines an ACME v2 client designed to operate against the LetsEncrypt service, alongside tools designed to manage & deploy certificates.

-ACME v2 support is being worked on.
+The client supported ACME v1 until version `0.4.0`.
+Only ACME v2 is currently supported.

 Peter's core tool is a lightweight database-backed `Pyramid` application that can: